-Where there is an appropriate rationale, it is recommended that the Town consider a Strata Ownership arrangement for Public Common, Urban Square and Promenade elements of the urban parkland system within the Strategic Growth Areas, subject to a land area discount, in recognition of life-cycle cost issues, to the satisfaction of the Town.
+Strata Ownership Arrangements may be subject to a land area discount, in recognition of life-cycle cost issues to the satisfaction of the Town.
 The actual amount of the land area discount shall be determined on a case-by-case basis, at the sole discretion of, and to the satisfaction of the Town.
-Recommendation 29: It is recommended that the Town continue to augment the urban parkland system within the Strategic Growth Areas with Privately Owned Public Spaces (POPS).
-To incentivize the provision of POPS, it is recommended that the Town consider providing parkland dedication credit, where the following criteria are met, to the satisfaction of the Town:
+Recommendation 29: It is recommended that the Town continue to augment the Urban Parkland System within the Strategic Growth Areas with Privately Owned Public Spaces (POPS).
+POPS may be comprised of encumbered lands, as described in the discussion of Strata Ownership Arrangements.
+It is recommended that the Town provide a parkland dedication credit, where the following POPS criteria are met, to the satisfaction of the Town:

-- It is an integral element, and is directly connected to the broader urban parkland system and the adjacent public sidewalk system; - It can be defined only as an Other Urban Park element, and is not a Public Common, Urban Square, or Promenade; - An appropriate legal agreement has been established between the owner and the Town that guarantees that the space is designed, built and maintained to Town standards, and is open and accessible to the public at all times (or as otherwise to the satisfaction of the Town); and, - The land area of the POPS is appropriately discounted, in recognition of the Town's lack of programing control, to the satisfaction of the Town.
-The actual amount of the land area discount shall be determined on a case-by-case basis, at the sole discretion of, and to the satisfaction of the Town.
+- It is an integral element, and is directly connected to the broader Urban Parkland System and the adjacent public sidewalk system; - It can be defined only as an Other Urban Park element, and is not a Public Common, Urban Square, or Promenade; - An appropriate legal agreement has been established between the owner and the Town that guarantees that the space is designed, built and maintained to Town standards, and is open and accessible to the public at all times (or as otherwise to the satisfaction of the Town); and, - The land area of the POPS is appropriately discounted, in recognition of the Town's lack of programing control and to the long-term viability of the POPS space with respect to the evolving commitment of the affected land owner, or Condominium Board, to the satisfaction of the Town.
+The actual amount of the land area discount shall be determined on a caseby-case basis, at the sole discretion of, and to the satisfaction of the Town.